LiberlandHacker/OSSP-CS/Term-04/dl/firstCar/README.md

         * [GovDeals.com](https://www.govdeals.com/)
         * [Ron Tate Auto](https://www.rontateauto.com/newandusedcars)
         * Craigslist
+3. Verify seller info
+    * Check with the law enforcement agency that it came from.
+    * Was this vehicle used as a patrol car or an administrative vehicle?
+    * Do the seller's statemnents line up with the agency's story?
-3. Bid on auctions.
+4. Bid on auctions.
 Make offers to sellers.

 ##### Bonuses for Decommissioned Cop Cars
 * Attach a printout/mask of a [celebrity](https://www.imdb.com/list/ls092272367/)'s face with sunglasses to the passenger head restraint.